patricknss/hash-generator/README.md

 - Support for Multiple Algorithms

 ## Prerequisites
--Python 3.x: The program is written in Python and requires Python 3.x to run.
+- Python 3.x: The program is written in Python and requires Python 3.x to run.
--Hashlib Library: This is a standard Python library, so no additional installation is required.
+- Hashlib Library: This is a standard Python library, so no additional installation is required.

 ## Getting Started